Prior Learning Portfolio

 If the quality of work in the portfolio merits a grade of D or lower, the portfolio will not be forwarded for credit evaluation.

 Experiential-learning credits may be awarded at both the upper and lower levels.
-Although a maximum of 30 credits may be earned through Portfolio, the average award is between 15 and 18 credits.
+The average award is between 15 and 18 credits.
 These credits are considered UMUC resident credit.
 However, they do not fulfill requirements for standard graded coursework and so may not exceed half the total credits for a major, minor, or certificate.

 Tuition and Fees